colettesnow/colettesnow.com/about.md

 ---
 # About Colette Snow

 Colette has been working with code since she was in the first year of secondary college.
-Starting out as a hobby, she attended Curtin University for a Bachelor of Arts majoring in Internet Communication (graduation pending) from 2008 and in 2011 started out on her own offering web development services to clients.
+Starting out as a hobby, she attended Curtin University for a Bachelor of Arts majoring in Internet Communication (graduation pending) and in 2011 started out on her own offering web development services to clients.

 Colette has a passion for the web and is a strong proponent of web standards and accessibility.